 Step 10: Apply for Business Licenses and Permits

-Depending on what your business does and where it is located, there will likely be various Montana business licenses and permits needed before starting your business.
+Depending on what your business does and where it is located, various Montana business licenses and permits will likely be needed before starting your business.
 Some common registrations include:

 Business Licenses – The state of Montana doesn’t have a general business license; however, many cities require a business license to operate.